 However, as the above diagram shows, if a network is without CNAs, servers have to have at least two adapters—an FC HBA to connect the server to a storage network and a NIC card to connect the server to the LAN.
 So in data center SANs, the CNA cards are preferred to be applied, which can reduce costs by requiring fewer adapter cards, cables, switch ports.
 Especially, in a high-density network, CNAs help to reduce the complexity of administration because there is only one connection and one cable to manage.

 From HBA vs. NIC vs. CNA mentioned above, it’s easy to find that HBA, NIC, and CNA cards all have their own features, which are applied accordingly.
-Deploying what type of card not only depends on the protocols the cards supported, but also your network environment and your budget.
+What type of card to deploy depends not only on the protocols the cards supported, but also your network environment and your budget.